apache/datafusion-site/_posts/2024-11-18-datafusion-fastest-single-node-parquet-clickbench.md

 LIMIT 10;
 ```

-For such queries, the first first aggregation phase does not significantly
+For such queries, the first aggregation phase does not significantly
 reduce the number of rows, which wastes significant effort.
 [Eduard
 Karacharov](https://github.com/korowa) contributed a [dynamic strategy] to
 bypass the first phase when it is not working efficiently, shown in Figure 4.